- Publication 530 - Introductory Material

 |points not reported on Form 1098||line 8c.|

 The interest you paid at settlement should be included on the statement.
 If it isn't, add the interest from the settlement sheet that qualifies as home mortgage interest to the total shown on Form 1098 or similar statement.
-Put the total on Schedule A (Form 1040), line 8a, and attach a statement to your return explaining the difference.
+Put the total on Schedule A (Form 1040 or 1040-SR), line 8a, and attach a statement to your return explaining the difference.
 Write "See attached" to the right of line 8a.

 A mortgage holder can be a financial institution, a governmental unit, or a cooperative housing corporation.
 If a statement comes from a cooperative housing corporation, it generally will show your share of interest.

 You bought a new home on May 3.
 You paid no points on the purchase.
-During the year, you made mortgage payments which included $4,480 deductible interest on your new home.
+During the year, you made mortgage payments that included $4,480 deductible interest on your new home.
 The settlement sheet for the purchase of the home included interest of $620 for 29 days in May.
 The mortgage statement you receive from the lender includes total interest of $5,100 ($4,480 + $620).
 You can deduct the $5,100 if you itemize your deductions.

 The mortgage interest credit is intended to help lower-income individuals afford home ownership.
 If you qualify, you can claim the credit on Form 8396 each year for part of the home mortgage interest you pay.

 The MCC will show the certificate credit rate you will use to figure your credit.
-It also will show the certified indebtedness amount.
+It will also show the certified indebtedness amount.
 Only the interest on that amount qualifies for the credit.
 See Figuring the Credit , later.

 You must contact the appropriate government agency about getting an MCC before you get a mortgage and buy your home.
 Contact your state or local housing finance agency for information about the availability of MCCs in your area.